SAEON/somisana-croco/README.md

 ## Create a new conda environment

-The easiest way to includ the python functions in your own scripts would be to create a new conda environment called 'somisana\_croco' with all the required dependencies already built in.
+The easiest way to include the python functions in your own scripts would be to create a new conda environment called 'somisana\_croco' with all the required dependencies already built in.
 This can be done using the `environment.yml` file in the root directory of the repo (this will ensure that all the required dependencies are added in one step):
 ```sh
 mamba env create -f environment.yml
 ```